top of page

 Collaborative Public-Sector Engagement

-We work with federal and provincial departments to coordinate planning, align funding pathways, and support initiatives that advance Canada’s sovereign AI capabilities.
+Working with federal and provincial departments to coordinate planning, align funding pathways, and support initiatives that advance Canada’s sovereign AI capabilities and shared prosperity.

 Black Geometric Design